Democratic watchman. (Bellefonte, Pa.) 1855-1940, October 25, 1889, Image 7

 TauNToN, Sept.
 18, 1881.

-The Rockford Watch runs very accurately
+The Rockford Watch runs or eardrly

-better than any watch I ever owned, and
+better than any watch I ever owned, and i

 have had one that cost $150.
 Can recommend